lab1092/blender-manual_ja/manual/modeling/meshes/editing/edges.rst

 To rotate an edge based on faces you must select two faces, (*Adjacent selected faces*), otherwise Blender notifies you with an error message, "\ ``ERROR:
 Could not find any select edges that can be rotated`` ".
-Using either :guilabel:`Rotate Edge CW` or :guilabel:`Rotate Edge CCW` will produce exactly the same results as if you had selected the common edge shown in (*Selected edge rotated CW and CCW.*).
+Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge shown in (*Selected edge rotated CW and CCW.*).